 Where to Stay In San Martino Di Castrozza

 As I mentioned previously, the small mountain town of San Martino di Castrozza is the gateway to exploring the Pale di San Martino group and the perfect location to base yourself in for a few days if visiting the Italian Dolomites.

-Apart from this via ferrata you can also hike to Passo Del Mulaz or go for the longer Pale di San Martino Traverse.
+Apart from this via ferrata you can also check out the day hike to Passo Del Mulaz or go for the longer Pale di San Martino Traverse.
 Short on time?
 Visit Baita Segantini near Passo Rolle, a location I consider to be one of the most iconic photography spots in the Dolomites.

 Below you can find a few of my recommendations for hotels and hostels in the area.

 If you are looking for more via ferrata routes, a photo spot location or hikes, make sure to visit my Italian Dolomites Guide, where you will find dozens of articles on these topics.